Elgin St. Thomas Age Friendly Community Plan

 - Interviews with local officials, key service providers and other community leaders

 - An on-line survey of individuals, organizations and groups providing services to Elgin St. Thomas seniors

-All seniors, family members, service providers and interested members of the community are invited to a half-day planning session and working lunch on Monday June 5 at Elgin St. Thomas Public Health office in St. Thomas.
-At this event, the consultants will be sharing their findings from the focus groups, surveys and interviews and engaging key stakeholders in creating a vision for the future and developing goals for getting there.
-This will be an interesting and lively hands-on workshop where participants will be directly involved in shaping the new Age-Friendly Community Plan.
-Please RSVP for this event by emailing email@example.com by May 29.
+A half-day planning session in May had consultants sharing their findings from the focus groups, surveys, interviews and engaged key stakeholders in creating a vision for the future and developing goals for getting there.
+It was an interesting and hands-on workshop where participants were directly involved in shaping the new Age-Friendly Community Plan.

-Following the forum, a discussion paper describing the emerging plan will be widely circulated over the summer months to gather further input.
+A discussion paper describing the emerging plan is being circulated over the summer months to gather further input.
 In September, a follow-up meeting will be held with stakeholders to finalize the goals and identify action for moving forward.

 The Elgin St. Thomas Age Friendly Community Plan will be a living document that serves as a lens for future planning and a template for ongoing community relationship building and collaborative planning.
 It will draw clear linkages to other municipal and community planning initiatives and forge vital partnerships between local agencies, community groups, service providers, the City and County, funders and seniors and their families.